 Some time back, and for reasons that I can no longer quite recall...
-I was removing my rear bumper and snapped off a bolt inside the bracket's tack welded nut and then ripped a couple of the tack welded nuts right out of the unibody completely.*insert 5 minutes of cussin' here*
+I was removing my rear bumper and managed to snap off a bolt inside the OEM bracket's tack welded nut.
+SH*T!
+I then managed to completely rip a couple of the tack welded nuts right out of the unibody completely.*insert 5 minutes of cussin' here*

-Time to climb over the neighbor's fence, retrieve that breaker bar thrown there after snapping off those bolts, sit down and pop the top on a cold one!
+A half an hour later it was time to climb over the neighbor's fence, retrieve the breaker bar thrown over there after snapping off those bolts, then sit down and pop the top on a cold one!
 Catastrophe?
 Nah...
 What better excuse do ya need to upgrade your rig and dump the old rear bumper than this?!

 A word from our sponsors...